nirgal/pgsf/README.rst

 Setup
 =====

-Copy config.py.example to config.py and customize it.
-This will gave you access.
+Copy pgsf.example to ~/.pgsf and customize it with your Saleforce and Prosgres credentials.

 The PostgreSQL database should already be created, with the schemas created.
 See ``install.sql``